 Tell us about your role at LeadMD.

-I’m CMO in title and a one-woman marketing team in practice.
+I’m CMO in the title and a one-woman Marketing team in practice.

 What is the current state of Sales and Marketing?
 How does LeadMD deliver on its ROI promises?